kubedb/docs/docs/concepts/databases/postgres.md

 `spec.replicas` specifies the total number of primary and standby nodes in Postgres database cluster configuration.
 One pod is selected as Primary and others act as standby replicas.
 KubeDB uses Pod Disruption Budget to ensure that majority of the replicas are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions).

-To know more about how to setup a HA PostgreSQL cluster in KubeDB, please visit [here](/docs/guides/postgres/clustering/ha_cluster.md).
+To learn more about how to setup a HA PostgreSQL cluster in KubeDB, please visit [here](/docs/guides/postgres/clustering/ha_cluster.md).

 ### spec.standbyMode